tldr-pages/tldr/pages/common/funzip.md

 > Print the content of the first (non-directory) member in a zip/gz archive without extraction.
 > More information: <https://manned.org/funzip>.

-- Print the content of the first member in an archive:
+- Print the content of the first member in a `.zip` or `.gz` archive:

 `funzip {{path/to/archive[.zip|.gz]}}`